The Pull of Gravity: Guided Reading Level F with Lesson Plan

 What This Lesson Teaches Best

-Defines gravity as a force and explains it is everywhere.
+Explains that gravity is a force and that it is all around us.

 Shows that gravity pulls things down and toward the Earth.

-Uses everyday examples (ball, leaves, water, rocks, sand, air) to explain gravity’s effects.
+Uses simple, everyday examples like a ball, leaves, water, rocks, sand, and air to show gravity in action.

-Extends the idea beyond Earth by stating gravity is in space and pulls the moon.
+Introduces the idea that gravity is also in space and helps pull the moon.

 Learning Goals

-Students will identify that gravity is a force that is everywhere.
+Students will identify that gravity is a force found everywhere.

 Students will describe how gravity pulls things down and toward the Earth.